clktmr/n64/README.md

 Having no operating system has obvious consequences for the os package.
 There are neither processes nor any network stack in the kernel.
-While `os/exec` is not supported, networking applications can run if an implementation of the Conn or Listener interface is passed to it.
+While `os/exec` is not supported, networking applications can run if an implementation of the Conn or Listener interface is passed to them.

 ### embed